quarksuite/legacy/API.md

 > The contrast varies by the arc between a color and its adjacent colors.
 A smaller arc means lower contrast between your hues while a larger arc means higher contrast.
 >
-> An arc of 60 is the maximum before the colors become too different to maintain an analogous harmony.
+> An arc of 60 is the maximum before the colors break from an analogous harmony.

 #### Usage